Exxon names Ubben, Angelakis to board amid investor pressure for change

 Engine No. 1 said: “We remain confident our nominees bring the right experience and skills to help put ExxonMobil on a path to sustainable, long-term value creation for the benefit of all shareholders.”

-Exxon’s shares, which have lagged those of its closest rival Chevron Corp by a wide margin in the last five years, jumped 4.9% in trading to $57.02.
+Exxon’s shares, which have lagged those of its closest rival Chevron Corp by a wide margin in the last five years, jumped 5.6% in mid-morning trading to $57.46.
 The shares are up about 40% so far this year.

 Since December, Exxon has said it would reduce the intensity of its oilfield greenhouse gas emissions by 15% to 20% from 2016 levels.
 It did not set an overall emissions target, however, and reducing intensity means that emissions still could rise if oil and gas output grows.